rhine3/pink-berries/data-guide.md

 # `assembled-genomes/`
-Assembled genomes.
-Two sub-folders: `illumina-genomes/` and `pacbio-genomes/`, i.e. genomes assembled from Illumina sequencing data and PacBio sequencing data.
+Assembled genomes--genomes assembled from Illumina sequencing data and PacBio sequencing data.

+* `illumina-genomes/` : alphaproteobacteria and bacteroidetes assembled genomes from illumina
+* `pacbio-genomes/` : purple sulfur bacteria, sulfur reducing bacteria, and alphaproteobacteria assembled from pacbio

 See below for more information about the different raw samples that went into Illumina and PacBio sequencing.

-## `metagenomes/`
+# `metagenomes/`
 Contains three assembly files and the raw reads used to create those assemblies.

 ### Assembly files: